ehmicky/modern-errors/docs/plugins.md

 - Functions taking options as input and returning the plugin:
   `(options) => plugin`
-- Setting options using the properties or methods of the plugin or of another object
+- Setting options using the properties/methods of the plugin or another object

 ### State